Rethinking skip connection model as a learnable Markov chain: Experiments

 Different from translation tasks, the gradient for image classification is quite sparse and the redundant parameters often guarantee the optimizer towards to an effective Markov chain, even to a $\delta$-convex chain, suggesting that even without the penal connection, the model can also be optimized efficiently.
 Despite that, we still observe a slight $\tau$~(smaller than $10^{-7}$) can further improve the final accuracy by a non-trivial margin.
 This benefit is at least partly due to the model regularization effect of $\tau$ which alleviates over-fitting.

-\paragraph{Dataset.} We conduct a series of experiments on the task of image classification using the ImageNet-1K dataset~\citep{deng2009imagenet}, which consists of 1.28 million training images across 1000 classes and 50k images for validation.
+\textbf{Dataset.} We conduct a series of experiments on the task of image classification using the ImageNet-1K dataset~\citep{deng2009imagenet}, which consists of 1.28 million training images across 1000 classes and 50k images for validation.

-\paragraph{Implementation details.} There are many variants of residual-like models used in the image classification task.
-We conduct experiments on three representative types of models, i.e. ResNet~\citep{he2016deep}, MLP-Mixer~\citep{tolstikhin2021mlp} and ViT~\citep{dosovitskiy2020image}~(and its variants, e.g., DeIT~\citep{pmlr-v139-touvron21a}, Swin~\citep{liu2021swin}).
+\textbf{Implementation details.} There are many variants of residual-like models used in the image classification task.
+We conduct experiments on three representative types of models, i.e. ResNet~\citep{he2016deep}, ViT~\citep{dosovitskiy2020image}~(and its variants, e.g., DeIT~\citep{pmlr-v139-touvron21a}, Swin~\citep{liu2021swin}).
 During experiments, we find that all these models can learn an efficient Markov chain or even $\delta$-convex chain, so that only a very small $\tau$~(less than $10^{-6}$) is applied.
-We use the AdamW optimizer with $\beta_{0}=0.9, \beta_{1}=0.999$ and a weight decay of $0.05$.
-All the models are trained for a 10-epoch linear warmup and a cosine decaying schedule afterward for 290 epochs.
+All the models are trained for a 10-epoch linear warmup and a cosine decaying schedule afterward for 290 epochs. \textit{More details can be found in the supplementary materials.}